Skip to content

 You will need to be cautious of salt-water crocodiles in the waters of Cygnet Bay.
 Although rarely seen they are found seasonally and we advise to always be croc safe.

+There are small shops located at both One Arm Point and Beagle Bay.
 The closest accessible supermarket is Broome (2 hours by car) so if you’re not planning on eating all meals at our restaurant, we recommend bringing your own food!

 Yes!
 The best place to view the staircase to the moon at Cygnet Bay is at our lookout!
 Ask our friendly staff to point you in the right direction.
 We run a special event on some staircase to the moon nights called Lunar Bar.
 Find out more about this event here.